core-wg/senml-spec/draft-ietf-core-senml.md

 intention to define any additional integer map keys; any extensions will use string map keys.

-* For JSON Numbers, the CBOR representation can use integers, floating point numbers, or decimal fractions (CBOR Tag 4); the common limitations of JSON implementations are not relevant for these.
-For the version number, however, only an unsigned integer is allowed.
+* For JSON Numbers, the CBOR representation can use integers, floating point numbers, or decimal fractions (CBOR Tag 4); however a representation SHOULD be choose such that when it the CBOR value is converted back to an IEEE double-precision floating-point value, it has exactly the same value as the original Number.
+For the version number, only an unsigned integer is allowed.

 | Name                      | JSON label | CBOR label |